Calves Are Fed What Non-Nutritive Substance To Protect Them From Later Disease?

 If you’re a young calf ready for your vaccinations and life outside the barn, you’ll not only get your vaccinations, a dose of vitamins, and a thorough examination, but you’ll also get fed a stainless steel rod holding together a series of high-strength magnets about the size of a small human finger.
 The magnet will stay with you for the rest of your life.

-The purpose of the large pill-shaped magnets fed to the young calves is to serve as an entrapment device for the future ingested metal objects.
-The metal objects stick to the magnet and remain in the first primary chamber of the cow’s stomach where it can do significantly less harm than if it had traveled freely through the cow’s digestive tract.
+The purpose of the large pill-shaped magnets fed to the young calves is to serve as an entrapment device for future ingested metal objects.
+The metal objects stick to the magnet and remain in the first primary chamber of the cow’s stomach where they can do significantly less harm than if they had traveled freely through the cow’s digestive tract.